wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
   :description: Looking for how to Detect an SSH brute-force attack?
-Learn more how Wazuh detects and alerts attacks in this section.
+Learn more about how Wazuh detects attacks and generates alerts to protect your system.

 .. _learning_wazuh_ssh_brute_force: